-Secondly, any irreducible representation of $D^\o(G)$ is labelled by a conjugacy class $A$ of $G$ and an irreducible projective representation of $C_G(g_A)$ with $g_A$ in conjugacy class $A$ with the 2-cocycle $\th_{g_A}$.
-Moreover, such a irreducible representation of $D^\o(G)$ is equivalent to the corresponding DPR-induced representation described above.
-As a result, studying the representations of $D^\o(G)$ is equivalent to studying the projective representations of all the centraliser subgroups with the 2-cocyles given by $\o$ via \eq{def:2cycle}, a fact that we will exploit to in order to make explicit conjectures in the next subsection.
+Secondly, any irreducible representation of $D^\o(G)$ is labelled by a conjugacy class $A$ of $G$ and an irreducible projective representation of $C_G(g_A)$ with the 2-cocycle $\th_{g_A}$, where $g_A\in A$.
+Moreover, such a~irreducible representation of $D^\o(G)$ is equivalent to the corresponding DPR-induced representation described above.
+As a result, studying the representations of $D^\o(G)$ is equivalent to studying the projective representations of all the centraliser subgroups with the 2-cocycles given by $\o$ via~\eq{def:2cycle}, a fact that we will exploit in order to make explicit conjectures in the next subsection.

 The representations of a deformed quantum double share many features with those of finite groups.
 For instance there is an orthogonality relation among irreducible representations.
-For a given representation $V$ of $D^\o(G)$, we write its character as ${\rm Ch}_{(x,y)}^V : =\Tr_V (P(x)Q(y)).$ These characters satisfy the following properties,
+For a given representation $V$ of $D^\o(G)$, we write its character as $\operatorname{Ch}_{(x,y)}^V : =\Tr_V (P(x)Q(y))$.
+These characters satisfy the following properties,

 which can also be checked explicitly for the DPR-induced representations.
-Moreover, $\rm{Rep}(D^\o(G))$ is a modular category.
+Moreover, $\rm{Rep}(D^\o\!(G))\!$ is a modular category.
 In terms of the characters, the modular group acts as

-satisfying $S^2 = (ST)^3$, $S^4=\rm{id}$.
+satisfying $S^2 = (ST)^3$, $S^4={\rm id}$.
 In particular, the fusion rules between different representations satisfy the Verlinde formula given by the above $S$-matrix.

-\section{Generalised Umbral Moonshine}
+\section{Generalised umbral moonshine}

-The {\em Generalised Umbral Moonshine Conjecture} states that for each of the 23 lambencies of umbral moonshine with umbral group $G$ there is a 3-cocycle $\o: G\times G \times G\to \CC^\times$ such that there exists an infinite-dimensional module for $D^\o(G)$ underlying a set of distinguished meromorphic Jacobi forms that we will specify in \S\ref{sec:mmf}.
-In the following we will re-formulate the conjecture in explicit terms, using the relation to the projective representations of the centraliser subgroups discussed in \S\ref{Deformed Quantum Double and its Representations}.
-This leads to the first five of the six conditions we will discuss in this section.
+The {\em generalised umbral moonshine conjecture} states that for each of the 23 lambencies of umbral moonshine with umbral group $G$ there is a 3-cocycle $\o\colon G\times G \times G\to \CC^\times$ such that there exists an infinite-dimensional module for $D^\o(G)$ underlying a set of distinguished meromorphic Jacobi forms that we will specify in Section~\ref{sec:mmf}.
+In the following we will re-formulate the conjecture in explicit terms, using the relation to the projective representations of the centraliser subgroups discussed in Section~\ref{Deformed Quantum Double and its Representations}.
+This leads to the first five of the six conditions that we will discuss in this section.
 The sixth condition is the counterpart of the Hauptmodul condition and demonstrates the special property of the generalised umbral moonshine functions.